-Lattice Semiconductor ("Lattice," the "Company," "we," "us," or "our") engages in smart connectivity solutions, providing intellectual property ("IP") and lowpower, small form-factor devices that enable global customers to quickly deliver innovative and differentiated cost and power efficient products.
-Our broad endmarket exposure extends from mobile devices and consumer electronics to industrial and automotive equipment, communications and computing infrastructure, and licensing.
+Lattice Semiconductor and its subsidiaries ("Lattice," the "Company," "we," "us," or "our") develops semiconductor technologies that we monetize through products, solutions, and licenses.
+We engage in smart connectivity solutions, providing intellectual property ("IP") and low-power, small form-factor devices that enable global customers to quickly and easily develop innovative, smart, and connected products.
+We help their products become more aware, interact more intelligently, and make better and faster connections.
+In an increasingly intense global technology market, we help our customers get their products to market faster than their competitors.
+Our broad end-market exposure extends from mobile devices and consumer electronics to industrial and automotive equipment, communications and computing infrastructure, and licensing.
 Lattice was founded in 1983 and is headquartered in Portland, Oregon.